Weather Service: Suburban Chicago tornado had 140 mph winds - WTMJ

 CHICAGO (AP) — A tornado that swept through Chicago’s western suburbs, damaging more than 100 homes and injuring several people, was packing 140 mph (225 kph) winds when it hit the heavily populated area, the National Weather Service said.

-A weather service team that surveyed the aftermath of Sunday night’s tornado found that, based on Monday’s preliminary findings, the storm was an EF3 tornado on the Enhanced Fujita scale when it cut a path through parts of Naperville, Woodridge, Darien and Burr Ridge.
+A weather service team that surveyed the aftermath of Sunday night’s storm found that, based on Monday’s preliminary findings, the tornado was an EF3 on the Enhanced Fujita scale when it cut a path through parts of Naperville, Woodridge, Darien and Burr Ridge, and that it launched debris to a height of nearly 20,000 feet (6,096 meters).

-The weather service planned to continue surveying that area Tuesday to determine the precise path, width and length of the storm’s trail of destruction, said Jake Petr, a meteorologist with the weather service’s Romeoville office.
+The weather service planned to continue surveying that area to determine the precise path, width and length of the storm’s trail of destruction, said Jake Petr, a meteorologist at the service’s Romeoville office.

+“Chain saws are pretty much on every street,” she said during a news conference as chain saws roared in the distance.

+State Sen. John Curran, a Republican from Woodridge, said the community faces a long recovery but that he’s heartened by the number of residents helping their neighbors during the cleanup, calling their spirit “remarkable.”

-The weather service said Monday it had confirmed that an EF0 tornado with peak winds of 85 mph (137 kph) hit another portion of suburban Chicago on Sunday, causing damage that stretched about 3 miles (4.8 kilometers) from Plainfield to Romeoville, mostly damaging trees.
+The weather service said Monday that an EF0 tornado with peak winds of 85 mph (137 kph) hit another area of suburban Chicago on Sunday, causing damage that stretched about 3 miles (4.8 kilometers) from Plainfield to Romeoville and mostly damaging trees.

 Petr said the weather service planned to visit northwestern Indiana on Tuesday to determine if damage in the Hobart and South Haven areas was also caused by a tornado.